 Pitbull Lab Mix Health

-Based on his parentage, the Pitbull Lab cross is at risk to inherit joint problems.
+Your Pitbull Lab cross’s parentage means they might inherit joint problems.
 Larger dogs generally have greater issues with hip and elbow dysplasia, and both parent breeds are prone to hip dysplasia.
 In addition, gastric bloat and hypothyroidism may be potential issues for your pup.

 - Hip & Elbow Evaluations